+ Bookmark This Page

 Senator Hillary Rodham Clinton today called on the Food and Drug Administration (FDA) to expand efforts to reach out to communities impacted by food potentially contaminated with the deadly chemical melamine.

-PRLog (Press Release)Oct 26, 2008 – WASHINGTON, DC – Senator Hillary Rodham Clinton today called on the Food and Drug Administration (FDA) to expand efforts to reach out to communities impacted by food potentially contaminated with the deadly chemical melamine.
+Oct.
+26, 2008 - PRLog -- WASHINGTON, DC – Senator Hillary Rodham Clinton today called on the Food and Drug Administration (FDA) to expand efforts to reach out to communities impacted by food potentially contaminated with the deadly chemical melamine.
 Senator Clinton pointed out that several deaths and tens of thousands of illnesses in children have been linked to consumption of melamine-contaminated milk products in China, and that several products identified by the FDA as possibly contaminated are widely available in Asian specialty supermarkets in New York and other states.
 In a letter sent today to FDA Commissioner Andrew C. von Eschenbach, M.D., Senator Clinton praised the FDA’s work in working with retailers and state and local health departments to ensure that contaminated products do not reach store shelves, but urged the agency to also increase their outreach with impacted communities to make them aware of the potential dangers associated with these foods.

 “The work the FDA has done to bring retailers and state and local health departments into the fold so that melamine contaminated products don’t reach the shelves is a step in the right direction, but we need to do more to help those communities already impacted,” said Senator Clinton.
 “I strongly urge the FDA to reach out to the communities where melamine contaminated foods are typically widely available so we can ensure people are aware of the potential hazards and prevent anybody else from suffering because of these dangerous products.”